Ramkumar701500/SpringContactApplication/README.md

 4. Bootstrap
 5. HTML, CSS and JavaScript

-Its a Contact Application in which a user can do the following things:
+Its a Contact Application in which the users can do the following things:

 1. Add Contacts :
 Users can Add and Save their contacts in this Application in an efficient way.